-When you arrive for your ultrasound, you will remove some or all of your clothing, depending on which part of your body will be examined.
+When you arrive for your ultrasound, you will remove some or all of your clothing.
+This depends on which the part of the body needs to be examined.
 In some cases, you will wear a hospital gown.
-You may also need to take off any jewelry that may interfere with the test.
+You may also need to take off jewelry.

-You will lie on an examination table, either on your back or on your side, next to the ultrasound scanner.
-The scanner includes a computer, a screen, and a transducer (a hand-held device that is attached to the scanner by a long cord).
+You will lie on an examination table next to the ultrasound scanner.
+The scanner includes a computer, a screen, and a transducer.
+The transducer is a hand-held device that is attached to the scanner by a long cord.

-The technologist will spread a gel on your skin over the area that is to be examined.
-The gel, which may feel cold when applied, helps get rid of air pockets between the transducer and your skin.
+The ultrasound technologist will spread a gel on your skin over the body part being examined.
+The gel helps eliminate air pockets between the transducer and your skin.
 This allows the ultrasound to produce better images.

 Next, the technologist will press the transducer firmly against the gel and move it back and forth.
-An image of your organs and blood vessels will appear on the screen.
-The technologist will use the computer to save images during the test, and a radiologist may come into the exam room to review the images on the screen.
+The screen will display images of your organs and blood vessels.
+The technologist will use the computer to save images during the test.

 You will need to lie still during the ultrasound.
-The technologist may ask you to hold your breath for several seconds at a time or to change your position on the table.
-If you are having an ultrasound of your kidney, you may need to lie on your stomach for part of the test.
+The technologist may ask you to hold your breath for several seconds at a time.
+Additionally, you may need to change your position on the table.

-In some cases, the transducer is attached to a lubricated probe that is gently inserted into the body.
-For example, the probe may be inserted into a man’s rectum to see the prostate or into a woman’s vagina to see the uterus or ovaries.
+In some cases, the transducer is attached to a lubricated probe.
+The technician gently inserts the probe into the body.
+For example, the probe may be inserted into a man’s rectum to see the prostate.
+Or, it may be inserted into a woman’s vagina to see the uterus or ovaries.